-Egnyte has the flexibility to create a custom folder structure that best fits your company's organization and use cases.
+Egnyte has the flexibility to create a custom folder structure that best fits your company's organization and use-cases.
 This custom folder structure will make it easy to organize and find data and apply permissions.
-Watch this video on creating folder templates in Egnyte for more information.
+Sign in to Egnyte University to watch this video on creating folder templates in Egnyte to learn more.

 Construction companies have many projects in various locations.
 We recommend creating a folder structure in the form Region > Job Site > Project.
 There can also be a folder for past jobs that is treated as an archive.

 Technology companies have multiple departments that each collaborate frequently.
 We recommend having a top-level folder for every department.
 For example, Accounting, Human Resources, Marketing, and Engineering.

 Retail companies have many offices scattered around the world.
 The headquarters can be in one place, but there are many more satellite offices.
 If you have multiple offices, we recommend creating a folder structure by location where each office location has its own top-level folder.

 Folder structure is greatly influenced by how to simplify permissions.
 Think about how your company treats data.
 Do users in one location have similar permissions?
 Do users with one job role have similar permissions?
 Please refer to Sharing with Folder Permissions article to learn about setting folder permissions.

 File and Folder Size Limitations

 - Maximum number of files in a folder (immediate children): 50,000

 - Maximum number of sub-folders in a folder (immediate children): 50,000